Akshayanti/cross-lingual-tools/README.md

 # cross-lingual-tools

-Contains the files needed for working with cross-lingual data.
+Contains the files needed for working with cross-lingual data, all developed in-house.
 The following are the folders present in the directory.
 Click on the link to see the contents of the folder.

 1. [Root Directory](#Root-Directory)